 If you’re looking for an easy but special sweet treat for friends with food allergies, then make this Easy Oreo Cheesecake!
-This is dairy free, egg, and peanut free, with a gluten free option, plus it’s super easy to make (no baking!)
+This is dairy free, egg free, and peanut free, with a gluten free option, plus it’s super easy to make (no baking!)

 When it comes to entertaining, I try to keep things really simple and something that I know will taste good.
 Typically no new or complicated recipes when we have people over, but this recipe was the rare exception.

 My son just had a birthday the other day and he decided he wanted an Oreo cheesecake instead of a regular cake this year.
 I had an idea in my head of how to make it, but I wasn’t 100% sure it was going to turn out.
 I flew by the seat of my pants with this one and crossed my fingers (pretty rare when we have people over).
 It turned out awesome!

 Just a note about this recipe: it is not what I would consider healthy.
 It’s not low sugar, low calorie, or low fat, but it is allergy-friendly and delicious (no peanuts, dairy, or eggs, and it can be made gluten free).